Trauma and Intuitive Eating: A Guide to Healing Your Relationship with Food

 Honor Your Health—Gentle Nutrition

-How Trauma Disrupts Eating Patterns and Body Awareness
+How Trauma Disrupts Your Relationship with Food and Body Awareness

-If the trauma is bad enough, it can impact our ineroception.
+If the trauma is bad enough, it can impact our interoception.
 Interoception is a fancy word for being able to understand or feel how our body is doing on the inside.
 It is the ability to read and hone in on internal cueing.
+(Read about how to improve your interoception skills here.)

 Interoception is a key piece of the Intuitive Eating experience.
 Somatic therapy and Intuitive Eating both rely on this “bottom-up” approach; the ability to tune into the body and use that to inform next steps, instead the intellect calling all of the shots.
 Interoception allows people to know when they are hungry, when they are full, when they are eating emotionally, and so on.